peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Parameters:</b>

- * <i>places</i>: The number of decimal places to move to the right.
+ * <i>places</i>: The number of decimal places to move the decimal point to the right.
+If this number is negative, instead moves the decimal point to the left by this number's absolute value.

 <b>Returns:</b>

-An arbitrary-precision decimal number.
+A number whose exponent is increased by  <i>places</i>
+, but not to more than 0.

 ### MovePointRight